thomaspinckney3/cs4501/Project3.md

 verify that the basic functionality works.
 Your `docker-compose.yml` should assume, like in the prior assignment, that there's a `mysql` container already running and it should be referenced via an `external_link`.
 Your fixtures should contain sample test data for viewing the listing page.
-Include your user stories and which unit tests they correspond to.
+Include your user stories in the github wiki and make sure your unit tests attempt to correspond to the user stories.